Luh-code/Sherrif/README.md

 The same for the Territory (in this case the p_territory public member).
 Though the class name given to the territory can also be accessed with the const char*() operator.
 A shf::ReturnValue can also be read as a boolean (true if no error occured) via the bool() operator.

 In practice this isn't even required to know though.
-Because this is how most of you catch your errors:
+Because most of the time this is how you deal with errors:
 ```c++
 IF_SHF_ERR(t.test())
 	{